 Strategically paying down debt and paying all of your bills on time are two of the most powerful techniques for raising a credit score.
 In fact, together these two categories represent 65% of your credit score (payment history – 35% and credit utilization – 30%)!

 To lower your credit utilization ratio, you may want to pay down the debts that are using the highest proportion of your credit limit.

-It may take time, but with diligence and consistency, just these two simple actions can drastically increase your credit score and get you back on the path to financial success, enjoying loan approvals and the lowest interest rates.
+It may take time, but with diligence and consistency, just these two simple actions can drastically increase your credit score.
+This will put you back on the path to financial success, where you can enjoy loan approvals and the lowest interest rates.

 Get Professional Help

 If you ever feel overwhelmed or you’re having difficulties with tackling your debt and getting your credit score on track, talk to a reputable credit repair agency.
 Working with a professional helps you get a complete analysis of your credit history and what actions will work best for your unique situation.

 Plus, it can save you a lot of time if you need to dispute items and work with creditors and credit bureaus.
 Once you know all of your options to clean up your credit history, you can then start to raise your credit score one step at a time.